archfan/discord-tray/README.md

 Discord tray
 ============

 Adds a tray icon to the Discord Linux client application.
+This is a workaround for WMs such as i3 which lack the functionality to hide or minimize windows on its own.

 Features:
-* Basic playback control through right-click menu
-* Hiding the main client window ("minimize to tray")
+* Everything you need

 Installation
 ------------